Kimbsy/y-combinator-animation/script.md

 Wow.
 Okay.
 So I see some anonymous functions, lots of nested anonymous functions.
 This isn't exactly self-documenting code here :/

-So the source code is lightly impenetrable, what do we do next?
+So when the source code is impenetrable, what do we do next?
 How about trying to find some example usage that we can just copy paste?

 <!-- ;; @TODO: this slide -->
 ``` Clojure